Slocan City Hotel 1-877-756-2262 The Lobby Grill 1- 888- 366-3420 booking@slocancityhotel.ca

 Our Story

 A musician himself, Pettigrew has owned the Slocan City Hotel building since 2013, operating a guitar retail and repair shop on the main floor.
 When renovations to the 70-year-old building became necessary, Pettigrew started thinking big.
-The building was renovated with sustainability in mind, Pettigrew says, and features reclaimed wood and a top-of-the-line sewage treatment plant.
-The building still houses Slocan City Guitar Repair in the basement, with instruments for sale as well, run by John Hill.
-Pettigrew has a vision for the hotel as a community hub, with music events and live broadcasts on a regular basis.
-In the past, Johnny has been a promoter and booking agent for musicians, so he has the experience and connections to realize this vision.
-“I’m working on bringing more people to the valley, and more celebrities who we can interview and broadcast from here,” he said.
-In about six months, the lobby will open as a restaurant, he says, with dancing and karaoke and live music.
-He is also looking at off-site catering of events such as weddings, providing the food and entertainment.
+The building was renovated with sustainability in mind, Pettigrew says, and features reclaimed wood and a top-of-the-line sewage treatment plant, as well as vintage furniture and fittings making it a truly unique place.
+Open since 2022, Pettigrew’s vision for the hotel was as a community hub, with regular live music events, as well as an attraction to tourists and visitors to the area.
+Johnny’s previous experience as a promoter and booking agent for musicians, gives him the experience and connections to realize this vision.
+“I want to bring more people to the valley, as well as offer opportunities to local talent,” he said.
+The Lobby Grill restaurant, which opened in 2003, hosts jam nights, and regular local bands, as well as bringing in musicians from across Canada, and beyond

 Slocan City

 The Village of Slocan is a true gem in the heart of the Kootenays and is quickly getting to be known as the gateway to the Valhalla’s.
-Located on the southern edge of Slocan Lake, the new hotel is only a 1-hour drive away from bigger centers such as Nelson and Castlegar.
+Located on the southern edge of Slocan Lake, the hotel is only a 1-hour drive away from bigger centers such as Nelson and Castlegar, and just a block away from the beach.

 Why you should visit us